Tinny98/Lane-Detection-in-Autonomous-Vehicles/README.md

 ![image](https://github.com/balnarendrasapa/road-detection/assets/61614290/c34f80fa-07e8-4b82-b767-9da4f8f14071)

-#### Annotation for Lane detecton
+#### Annotation for Lane detection

 ![image](https://github.com/balnarendrasapa/road-detection/assets/61614290/d2ef6899-de98-41ea-a723-4498ae4454e6)

 ## Partitioning

-The dataset is structured into three distinct partitions: Train, Test, and Validation.
+The dataset is structured into three parts: Train, Test, and Validation.
 The Train split comprises 80% of the dataset, containing both the input images and their corresponding labels.
 Meanwhile, the Test and Validation splits each contain 10% of the data, with a similar structure, consisting of image data and label information.
 Within each of these splits, there are three folders:

 - Images: This folder contains the original images, serving as the raw input data for the task at hand.